 Frequently Asked Questions

 It depends on the manufacturer.
-Dell replaces UltraSharp monitors with even 1 bright dead pixel.
+Dell replaces UltraSharp monitors with even 1 bright defect.
 BenQ has a zero bright dot policy on qualifying models.
 Samsung and HP typically follow the ISO 9241-307 Class II standard, which allows up to 2 bright defects, 2 dark defects, and 5 total defects per million pixels.
-LG requires 5 or more combined dead or stuck pixels.
+LG requires 5 or more combined failures.
 Always check your specific model's warranty terms, as professional and gaming lines often have stricter thresholds than consumer monitors.

 Yes, in most cases.
-Retailers like Amazon, Best Buy, and Costco accept returns for dead pixels within their standard return window (typically 14 to 30 days) regardless of how many dead pixels you have.
+Retailers like Amazon, Best Buy, and Costco accept returns for pixel defects within their standard return window (typically 14 to 30 days) regardless of how many defective pixels you have.
 This is often easier than going through the manufacturer's warranty process.
-If the return window has passed, you will need to file a warranty claim with the manufacturer and meet their specific dead pixel threshold.
+If the return window has passed, you will need to file a warranty claim with the manufacturer and meet their specific threshold.
 Document the defects with close-up photos before contacting support.

 Test your monitor first → Try fixing stuck pixels before returning → Learn more about dead vs stuck pixels →